MiaoLi/graspreview/README.md

 # graspreview

-## A survey of robotic grasping in an object-centric perspective
+## An object-centric perspective of robotic grasping

 1. Introduction